aiven/aiven-docs/docs/products/kafka/howto/group-requests.md

 ---
 import ConsoleLabel from "@site/src/components/ConsoleIcons"

-The group requests page allows you to view and track requests you and other members of your group made for Aiven for Apache Kafka® resources.
+The **Group requests** page allows you to view and track requests you and other members of your group made for Aiven for Apache Kafka® resources.
 These requests can include claims for existing topics or requests to create new topics.

 ## Key elements